Slip And Fall

 • Failure to post signs

 Any of these hazards could lead to a serious slip and fall injury.
-In most cases, property owners can prevent accidents by maintaining their property and ensuring visitor safety.
+In most cases, property owners can prevent accidents by maintaining their property and prioritizing visitor safety.
 When hazards cannot be immediately fixed, owners should provide adequate warnings for visitors.

-How to Establish Liability
+How to Establish Liability in a Slip & Fall Claim

 To prove that the property owner is liable for the accident, you must demonstrate at least one of the following conditions existed: